AJ2408/RoboSpeaker_weather_app/README.md

 ## Project Overview

-This project aims to develop a robot speaker-based weather app that provides users with a convenient and hands-free way to access weather information.
+This project aims to develop a speech-to-speech robot speaker-based weather app that provides users with a convenient and hands-free way to access weather information.
 The app will be able to understand natural language queries and generate responses in a clear and concise manner.
 This allows users to access weather information without having to look at a screen or type anything.

 #### Project goal: